etamity/dashpad/README.md

                     }
 ```

-and now you go back to dashpad and click side menu `My First Module`, you will see new you ui has been created.
+and now go back to dashpad and click side menu `My First Module`, you will see new you ui has been created.

-if you click `Notification` button, you will recevie a notification.
+if click `Notification` button, you will recevie a notification.

 ### **Note**